Egglestone Abbey to Meeting of the Waters Walk

 Quiet Country Lane

-The final stretch is along a quiet country road, leading you towards your destination.
+The final stretch follows a quiet country lane as you approach your destination.

 Meeting of the Waters

-Arrive at the Meeting of the Waters, where the River Greta flows into the River Tees.
-This peaceful spot has inspired many, including:
+You’ll arrive at the Meeting of the Waters, where the River Greta joins the River Tees.

 FAQ – Egglestone Abbey to Meeting of the Waters Walk